GoogleChrome/developer.chrome.com/site/en/blog/reportingobserver/index.md

 updated: 2019-09-28
 authors:
   - philipwalton
 description: ReportingObserver gives developers insight into what their code is doing in the wild.
-ReportingObserver surfaces information on issues like deprecations and interventions, messages that were previously only available in the DevTools console.
+ReportingObserver exposes information on issues like deprecations and interventions, messages that were previously only available in the DevTools console.
 ---

 ## Summary